Structure around $p\bar{p}$ threshold in $J/\psi$ radiative decays: Results and discussions

 The $N\bar{N}$ scattering amplitudes are solved by LSE.
 Similar to Ref.\cite{Dai:2018tlc}, the phase shifts of $^1S_0$ $N\bar{N}$ partial wave with isospin $I$=1 are refit to reproduce the invariant mass spectra of $\Jp\to\gamma p\bar{p}$.
 The values of the low-energy constants (LECs) of the chiral $N\bar{N}$ scattering potential of $I=1$ $^1S_0$ partial wave are listed in Table.~\ref{TlabLEC}.

-The fitting results of $N\bar{N}$ scattering phase shifts and inelasticity at N$^3$LO for different cut-offs are at the top of Fig.~\ref{PSI1}.
+The fitting results of $N\bar{N}$ scattering phase shifts and inelasticity at N$^3$LO for different cutoffs are at the top of Fig.~\ref{PSI1}.

-The results of N$^2$LO and N$^3$LO with cut-off $R=1$~fm are at the bottom of Fig.~\ref{PSI1}.
-Both are consistent with the phase shifts and inelasticity of partial wave analysis (PWA) \cite{Zhou:2012ui} in the low-energy region ($T_{lab}$ below 100 MeV).
+The results of N$^2$LO and N$^3$LO with cutoff $R=1$~fm are at the bottom of Fig.~\ref{PSI1}.
+Both are consistent with the phase shifts and inelasticity of partial wave analysis (PWA) \cite{Zhou:2012ui} in the low-energy region ($T_{\mathrm{lab}}$ below 100 MeV).
 This is guaranteed by the fact that we fit the first four points to constraint the low energy behavior of the off-shell $N\bar{N}$ scattering amplitudes $T_{N\bar{N}\to N\bar{N}}$, which will be input in the DWBA.
 While in the high energy region, there is an apparent difference between ours and PWA's.
 The reason is that the phase shifts are the same in the low energy region for the processes of $\Jp\gamma\to N\bar{N}$ and $N\bar{N}\to N\bar{N}$, but they do not need to be the same in the high energy region.
-Also, the $p\bar{p}$ invariant mass spectra of $\Jp\gamma\to p\bar{p}$ are smooth and decrease slowly in the high energy region, which requires the phase shifts to have similar behavior.
+This is required by the final state interactions, e.g., the Watson theorem.
+See Refs.~\cite{Au:1986vs,Dai:2014zta,Yao:2020bxx} for more discussions.
+Also, the $p\bar{p}$ invariant mass spectra of $\Jp\to \gamma p\bar{p}$ are smooth and decrease slowly in the high energy region, which requires the phase shifts to have similar behavior.
+For nucleon-antinucleon system, the relation between $T_{\mathrm{lab}}$, $p_{\mathrm{lab}}$ and the nucleon's energy, $E_N$ in the center of mass frame, is given as follows:

-With the $N\bar{N}$ scattering amplitude, one can obtain the $\Jp\gamma\to N\bar{N}$ decaying amplitude according to Eq.~(\ref{eq:DWBA}).
+With the $N\bar{N}$ scattering amplitude, one can obtain the $\Jp\to \gamma N\bar{N}$ decaying amplitude according to Eq.~(\ref{eq:DWBA}).
 Here we set $C_{\Jp\to\gamma p\bar{p}}=0$ as a constant transition amplitude $A^0_{\Jp\to\gamma N\bar{N}}$ is enough to describe the data well.
-Also we fix $\tilde{C}_{\Jp\to\gamma p\bar{p}}=1$ due to the overall normalization factor for the events data.
-Notice that the phase shifts and inelasticity of $I$=1 $^1S_0$ partial wave and the invariant mass spectra from BESIII~\cite{BESIII:2011aa}, BES~\cite{BES:2003aic} and CLEO~\cite{CLEO:2010fre} are fit simultaneously.
+Also, we fix $\tilde{C}_{\Jp\to\gamma p\bar{p}}=1$ due to the overall normalization factor for the events data.
+Notice that the phase shifts and inelasticity of $I$=1 $^1S_0$ partial wave and the invariant mass spectra from BESIII~\cite{BESIII:2011aa}, BES~\cite{BES:2003aic} and CLEO~\cite{CLEO:2010fre} are fitted simultaneously.
 The fitting results of the decay rate of the process of $\Jp\to\gamma p\bar{p}$ are shown in Fig.\ref{decay3}.